hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Once we express the problem formally, we can plug it into a linear solver.

 We opted for [Google OR-Tools](https://developers.google.com/optimization), as they are well-known and documented.
-Also, we wrote the previous scheduler in Python, and OR-Tools has a Python API.
+Also, we wrote the previous scheduler in Python, and OR-Tools have a Python API.
 So, it was easy to integrate.

 This is the full optimization code:
 ```python